 Once your outline is complete, it’s time to start writing.
 In nearly all cases, literature reviews are written in the third person.
 For example, you might discuss a scholarly article by stating “this paper argues . . .” or “in her work, the author elaborates on . . .”
 However, there are cases where first person is appropriate in a literature review, such as when you’re referencing your own research.
 For example, if you’re citing an earlier paper you’ve written or data collected from a study you conducted, you may use phrases like “I argue,” “I propose,” and “through my research, I found that . . .”

-Remember to follow the style you’re using for your research paper, whether that’s MLA, APA, or another style.
+Remember to follow the style you’re using for your research paper, whether that’s MLA, APA, or Chicago Manual of Style format.
 Similarly, use the same objective academic tone you’ll use in your research paper.
 Don’t just list and describe the sources you’ve read; respond to them, interpret them, and critically evaluate them.
 Keep in mind that you don’t have to agree with every source you use—in fact, exploring where your findings diverge from a source’s findings can be a strong point in your literature review and your research as a whole.

 Don’t forget to write an annotated bibliography of all your sources.
 Failing to cite your sources correctly can get you in trouble for plagiarism, which can potentially result in having your work discredited or even being expelled from your university.